cern-snow/cern-snow-client/README.md

 ## How to use it

  * First, you need a config file.
-For now, please use the included example `examples/config.yaml`.
+You can use the included example [`examples/config.yaml`](examples/config.yaml).
 The plan later on is to have a config file generation tool.

  * You can try the library interactively.
 Example below: